-Art (major and minor) Department of Art
+Art (major and minor)

-Faculty: Gary Baxter, Theodore J. Murphy, John M. Rhett, Jillian Sokso Web site: www.houghton.edu/academics/programs/ART.HTM Phone: 585.567.9401
+Department of Art: John M. Rhett, chair Faculty: Gary D. Baxter, Theodore J. Murphy, John M. Rhett, Jillian L. Sokso Web site: www.houghton.edu/academics/programs/ART.HTM Phone: 585.567.9401

 The art department offers a program of study that is structured to develop in students an understanding of the meaning, both past and present, of art in society.
 Art majors and minors acquire comprehensive experience in use of materials and technique, while gaining confidence in their ability to integrate faith, knowledge, and creativity.
 The art major complements the Christian liberal arts experience to prepare students for teaching, professional art production, and graduate studies.